Volcomix/webcomponents/slides.md

 Notes:
 Anyway, I have a personal project.
 The goal is to bring a visual way to create sounds and then music.
 The node editor sticks to the standard API to create sounds, which is the Web Audio API and basically represents sounds with a graph.
-This is implemented with Vue.js.
+This is implemented with Vue.

 ---